tremc/tremc/README.md

 - [python-xerox](https://pypi.python.org/pypi/xerox): Copy magnet links to the system clipboard.
 You will also need either xclip on linux or pbcopy on OS X for this to work.

-### Lost Optional Modules
-- python-adns: Resolve IPs to host names.
-This needs to be ported to py3
+- python3-adns: Resolve IPs to host names. (untested)

 ## Usage